aquasecurity/kube-bench/README.md

 ## Installation

-You can either install kube-bench through a dedicated container, or compile it from source:
+You can either install kube-bench through a dedicated container, install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases), or compile it from source.

 ### Running inside a container